 On July 6, 1906, six men from the community filed claims for 160-acre homesteads located near present Huntley.
 They first built dugouts for dwellings.
 There were a number of challenges, however.
 The nearest water was about a half mile away in the Katzer Canal.
 Obtaining supplies was difficult as the closest general store was in Mitchell, Neb., about 15 miles east.

 These settlers did not own horses, so they walked and carried flour, sugar, beans, rice and salt in knapsacks.
-They struggled at first, but after about a year, the Jewish Agricultural Society sent five hundred dollars to each family.
+They struggled at first, but after about a year, the Jewish Agricultural Society sent $500 to each family.
 With this money, horses, wagons, machinery, a cow and tools were purchased.
 Eventually, Huntley had a post office, church, grocery store and lumber yard.

-In 1908, 40 or 45 more families, also supported by the Jewish Agriculture Society, moved to Wyoming and established a school and synagogue.
-This community was called Allen, a few miles northeast of Huntley.
+In 1908, 40 or 45 more families, also supported by the Jewish Agriculture Society, moved to Wyoming and established a community called Allen, with a post office, a few miles northeast of Huntley.

 A County seat